Stress in Sales? Combat It With 10 Actionable Tips

 It’s easy to feel overwhelmed when your to-do list is long and filled with large, complex tasks.

-Breaking your workload into smaller, manageable chunks can make it less intimidating and help you focus on one thing at a time.
+Breaking your workload into smaller, manageable chunks can make it less intimidating.

-Rachel believes that preventing stress means being able to handle stress in the first place.
-Controlling how you will achieve your target is an example of this.
+Rachel told us that preventing stress means being able to handle stress in the first place.
+Controlling how you achieve your targets is an example of this.

 “Control the controllables.
 The target looks daunting at the beginning of the month, but it’s important to break it into sizeable daily chunks.”